-From an external validity standpoint, we believe that voters in real elections can estimate with some degree of success actual vote shares, for instance, by looking at electoral polls.
+From an external validity standpoint, we believe that voters in real elections can estimate, with some degree of success, actual vote shares (for instance, by looking at electoral polls).
 Voters can also identify parties’ ideological positions.
-For instance, identify a number of conditions that are associated with higher levels of elite-mass congruence in Latin America.
+For example, identify a number of conditions that are associated with higher levels of elite-mass congruence in Latin America.
 Voters can also make inferences about a party’s endowment, and how those endowments can be redistributed in a clientelist fashion .
-In turn, the literature is consistent in that brokers also provide necessary information about available resources and how to get access to them .
-In sum, we believe this identification strategy appropriately captures the decision-making process under risk of political parties as theorized by traditional vote-buying scholars.
+In turn, the literature is consistent in that brokers also provide necessary information about available resources and how to gain access to them .
+In sum, we believe this identification strategy appropriately captures the decision-making process of political parties under risk as theorized by traditional vote-buying scholars.

-However, based on prospect theory, we have different expectations, i.e., parties should buy votes due to risk-aversion in the domain of gains (i.e., when being a likely winner as the idea of losing sure electoral support becomes unbearable), and due to risk-seeking in the domain of losses (i.e., when experienced higher levels of sunk costs).
+However, based on prospect theory, we have different expectations: parties should buy votes due to risk-aversion in the domain of gains (i.e., when being a likely winner as the idea of losing sure electoral support becomes unbearable), and due to risk-seeking in the domain of losses (i.e., when having experienced higher levels of sunk costs).
 To test these hypotheses we exploit the experimental data described above by fitting the OLS regression model specified in ,

-where Vote Share is the percentage of certain number of (fictional) voters that were going to cast their votes for the party, while $\Delta\text{\emph{Points Accumulated}}$ captures changes in the accumulated points respect to the experimental round played in t-1.
+where Vote Share is the percentage of a certain number of (fictional) voters who were going to cast their votes for the party, while $\Delta\text{\emph{Points Accumulated}}$ captures changes in the accumulated points with respect to the experimental round played in t-1.
 For instance, if a player won 1,200 points at t-1 but then lost 500 in the next round, then $\Delta\text{\emph{Points Accumulated}}_{t}=700$.
 Importantly, this variable captures sunk costs.
-The intuition is to evaluate whether they are not considered when evaluating new proposals, as traditional expected-value theories posit.
-Party Budget is the party budget, and αi is a vector of participant fixed-effects.
+The intuition is to determine whether they are not considered when evaluating new proposals, as traditional expected-value theories posit.
+Party Budget is the party budget, and αi is a vector of participant fixed effects.

-Following our formal model, we also consider in a parameter β3 to test the effect of ideological/spatial distances on vote buying.
-From a substantive point of view, we are interested in testing the core/swing voter hypotheses.
+Following our formal model, we also factor in a parameter β3 to test the effect of ideological and spatial distances on vote buying.
+From a substantive point of view, we are interested in testing the core and swing voter hypotheses.
 The vote-buying literature seems to be quite divided.
 In fact, state that “our knowledge of who parties target remains incomplete.”
 On the one hand, and explain that since constituencies are well known to clientelist parties, they allocate resources to core voters.
-On the other hand, argue that since allocating resources to individuals who ex-ante vote for the party is a waste, parties target swing voters.
-Thus, we do not have specific expectations regarding the sign of β3.
+On the other hand, argue that since allocating resources to individuals who ex ante vote for the party is a waste, parties target swing voters.
+Thus, we do not have specific expectations regarding the output of β3.

 also has a parameter β4 to test the effect of having large budgets.
 On the one hand, explains that having economic and material resources available does not necessarily cause more vote buying.
 Similarly, finds that political clientelism is “perfectly possible without controlling public funds.”
 On the other hand, explains that parties with larger budgets will engage in more expensive forms of clientelism, even buying votes from the wealthy.
-Thus, we do not have clear expectations regarding the sign of β4 either.
+Thus, we do not have clear expectations regarding the output of β4 either.
 Finally, β5 tests whether parties engaged in more aggressive ways of vote buying by spending more resources on pivotal voters.
 Following the literature, we should expect that β5>0.